World Mining Congress 2026

 A Robotic Testbed for Autonomous Dump Pocket Cleaning Using Imitation Learning

-1Pontifical Catholic University of Peru (PUCP) 2Antamina 3NONHUMAN Lab
+1Pontifical Catholic University of Peru (PUCP) 2NONHUMAN

 Abstract